ucsb-cs148-w25/pj06-studyconnect/team/retrospectives/RETRO_01.md

 aspects were labeled as "not needed for the MVP," it also feels like we aren't piling too much work on for the 1 week we have left to implement and record it, and now there is a document to reference when confused, that can have specifics pointed to when asking for help from rest of team.

-* A decision going forward: keep the change, revert to previous procedure, make a new change? <- not ready yet, fill this in on friday
+* A decision going forward: We've noticed that communication was definitely more active this week, and people were usually replied to within 24 hours even if the day they sent a message wasn't a day we had class.
+So we will be continuing to communicate on slack with emoji reactions to let people know the messages have been seen if we don't have anything to say.